cuvva/terms/terms.md

 Before buying products via our app, you should read the relevant insurance contract with the insurer, which is provided within the app.
 The insurance contract covers any terms and conditions between you and the insurer (whereas these terms are between you and Cuvva).

 **You can only use our app to purchase motor insurance for yourself.** You can't purchase motor insurance on behalf of another person.
 If you represent yourself as another person to apply for a motor insurance product, the product may not be valid.
+If an account holder requests a chargeback, we reserve the right to charge you reasonable costs.

 You can use our app to purchase travel insurance for a companion joining you on your trip, provided you have their consent, subject to the limitations set out during the purchasing journey.

-You must not pay for our services using a payment card in someone else's name.
-You must only use a payment card which is in your name.

-If you use a payment card which isn't in your name, we may take appropriate action.
-That could mean freezing your account.
-If an account holder requests a chargeback, we reserve the right to charge you reasonable costs.

 We can't make any changes to a short-term insurance policy once it's been purchased, whether it's motor or travel insurance.
 So if you purchase a short-term product, you wouldn't be able to change it to cover a different vehicle, for example.
 If you wanted to cover a different vehicle, you would need to get a new quote in the app, before purchasing a new short-term product.